- Account Activation

 For example: Bl@nk3t$

-Once logged in, courses you are pre-enrolled in appear in your 'My Learning' list on the 'Welcome' page.
+Once logged in, courses you are pre-enrolled in appear in your 'Courses' list on the 'Course' homepage.
 Most courses are not pre-enrolled.
 All courses available to your district or school are found in the 'Course Catalogs'.
 If you have more than one NWEA licensed product, you may see multiple Catalogs.
 Click a course in the Courses Catalog to enroll in it and start the course.
 Click the 'Categories' folder in the Catalog area to show Learning Paths that display courses recommended for your role / current position.
 Click a Learning path to filter the catalog list and only display courses relevant to that Path.

-If you are noted as the Professional Learning Online Administrator for your school or district, you will see the Administration tab in the My NWEA Portal when you login.
+If you are noted as the Professional Learning Online Administrator for your school or district, you will see the Administration link in the NWEA Services site when you access the Administration site.

 If you want to be the Administrator, check with your NWEA Coordinator.
 A Professional Learning Online Administrator is likely already assigned for your district.

 If you would like to be given Administrator rights in your Professional Learning Online account, you can contact your NWEA Account Manager, or use the self-nomination form linked on the Help page in Professional Learning Online.

-All of the Professional Learning Online District Administrator activities are accessed from the Administration page in the My NWEA Portal.
+All of the Professional Learning Online District Administrator activities are accessed from the Administration page in the NWEA Services site.
 Click on the Administration link in the main Navigation Menu to get started.